andreofthecape/kraai/README.md

 You can now call several methods on this now object:

-.questions (All questions)
-.user_questions(user) (All questions for given user) .user_answers(user) (All answers for given user)) .unanswered(tagged) (Return 30 questions with given tag with no accepted answer) .noanswers(tagged) (Return 30 questions with given tag with no answers) .users (Return users of site)
+.user_questions(user) (All questions for given user) .user_answers(user) (All answers for given user)) .unanswered(tagged) (Return 30 questions with given tag with no accepted answer) .noanswers(tagged) (Return 30 questions with given tag with no answers)
-.sites (Return list of StackExchange sites)

 ## Contributing